DennisWainaina/SQL/README.md

 # SQL
 SQL mini projects
+1. A mini project to see data from an apartments database.
-1. A mini project to create a database about data from the universe
+2. A project to create a database with tables about information from the universe.